awsdocs/aws-iot-events-developer-guide/doc_source/expression-syntax.md

 isUndefined($input.MyInput.a)
 ```
 `triggerType("type")`
-The `type` can be `"Message"` or `"Timer"`\.
+The *type* value can be `"Message"` or `"Timer"`\.
 Evaluates to `true` if the event condition in which it appears is being evaluated because a timer has expired like in the following example\.

 ```
 triggerType("Timer")